 We endeavour to work in partnership with other agencies and seek to establish effective working relationships with parents, carers and other colleagues to develop activities and opportunities within the curriculum which equip the children with the skills they need to recognise harmful and unsafe situations and behaviours.
 Our policies and procedures outline the ways in which we maintain a culture of vigilance to help protect the children in our care.

-Our Designated Safeguarding Lead is Sophie McCabe (Head teacher)
+Our Designated Safeguarding Lead is Lindsey Martin (Head teacher)

 The Deputy Designated Safeguard Leads is Claire Murray

 The Designated Teacher for Children in Care is Lindsey Martin.

 All members of staff are DBS checked and have had Level 1 Safeguarding training.
 The Designated Safeguarding Leads are Level 3 trained as is the SENDCO we also have ELSA trained staff.